Visiting Edinburgh Castle: 9 Highlights, Tips & Tours

 The Royal Scots Museum tells the story of the regiment since its formation in the castle in 1633, including its 149 battle honors.
 (While admission to the museum is free, you do have to pay to enter the castle grounds.)

 Where to Stay near Edinburgh Castle for Sightseeing

 We recommend these convenient hotels within walking distance of magnificent Edinburgh Castle:

-- The Rutland Hotel: mid-range boutique hotel, castle views, stylish decor, comfortable beds.
+- The Rutland Hotel is a great choice in the mid-range category.
+This charming boutique hotel features castle views, stylish decor, and very comfortable beds.

-- Premier Inn Edinburgh Royal Mile: budget hotel, friendly staff, modern decor, breakfast buffet.
+- Premier Inn Edinburgh Royal Mile is a great choice in budget hotel and features friendly staff, modern decor, and a good breakfast buffet.